CasparCG/client/README.md

 ## License
-CasparCG Client is distributed under the GNU General Public License GPLv3 or higher, see LICENSE.TXT for details.
+CasparCG Client is distributed under the GNU General Public License GPLv3 or higher, see LICENSE for details.

 The included software is provided as-is by Sveriges Televison AB.
-More information is available at http://casparcg.com/
+More information is available at http://casparcg.com